UnarineL/Key-Logger/README.md

 ## Description

-This Python script implements a basic keylogger that captures keystrokes and saves them to a log file.
+This Python script implements a keylogger that captures keystrokes and saves them to a log file.
 It includes additional features such as timestamps, encryption of the log file, and a simple Tkinter-based user interface for control.

 ## Features